ejpcmac/xgen/README.md

 * `--net`: add `nerves_network` to the project with a basic configuration.

 * `--ntp`: add `nerves_ntp` to the project.

+* `--rtc`: add support for a DS3231 RTC.
+If the `--sup` option is set, a temporary task is generated to set the OS time from the RTC on startup.
+If both `--sup` and `--ntp` are set, a temporary task is generated to sync the RTC from OS time 15 seconds after the application startup.
+This lets some time for NTP to sync.

 * `--contrib`: add a `CONTRIBUTING.md` to the project.